-I am a microbiologist specialising in genomics of single cells and microscopic cell communities.
+I am a molecular biologist specialising in genomics and transcriptomics of single cells and microscopic cell communities.
 My research directions include…

 Determining “who is doing what” in very complex microbial communities.
 My current focus is on genes for elemental cycles and antibiotic resistance.
 The research builds on our recently published epicPCR methodology.
 The figure is adapted from Spencer, Tamminen et al (2016), released under CC BY 4.0.
 Read more here…